10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 NBL-020Phase 1NovaRock Biotherapeutics Inc.OncologyTrianni license

-Partnered program starts represent the number of unique programs under contract for which we have commenced the discovery effort.
+Partner-initiated program starts with downstreams represent the number of unique partner-initiated programs where we stand to participate financially in downstream success for which we have commenced the discovery effort.
 The discovery effort commences on the later of (i) the day on which we receive sufficient reagents to start discovery of antibodies against a target and (ii) the day on which the kick-off meeting for the program is held.
-We view this metric as an indication of our operational capacity to execute on programs under contract.
-It is also an indication of the selection and initiation of discovery projects by our partners and the resulting potential for near-term payments.
-Cumulatively, partnered program starts with downstream participation indicate our total opportunities to earn downstream revenue from milestone fees and royalties in the mid- to long-term.
+We view this metric as an indication of the selection and initiation of projects by our partners and the resulting potential for near-term payments.
+Cumulatively, partner-initiated program starts with downstream participation indicate our total opportunities to earn downstream revenue from milestone fees and royalties (or royalty equivalents) in the mid- to long-term.

 Partner# of Targets & DurationTherapeutic Indication or ModalityDate Announced